An “encoding” describes the correspondence

 Platform Dependent: Mac OS X platform only:

-Mac OS X pathnames are actually UNICODE STRING
+Mac OS X pathnames are actually UNICODE STRINGs, so

 CUSTOM:*TERMINAL-ENCODING*